nebunet/untitled-script-hub/README.md

 loadstring(game:HttpGet('https://raw.githubusercontent.com/nebunet/untitled-script-hub/main/main.lua', true))()
 ```

+its that simple!

-have fun with the script!
+anyways... have fun with the script!